Prospects for observing the missing $2D$ and $1F$ charmonium states around 4 GeV

-where the dimensionless constant $\gamma$ describe the intensity of quark pairs $u\bar{u}$, $d \bar{d}$, or $s \bar{s}$ produced from the vacuum and can be determined from experimental data\footnote{In fact, the parameters of the MGI model are determined by observed charmonium mass spectra, its confinement and static corrections arising from sea quark-antiquark pairs in the QCD vacuum.
+where the dimensionless constant $\gamma$ describes the intensity of quark pairs $u\bar{u}$, $d \bar{d}$, or $s \bar{s}$ produced from the vacuum and can be determined from experimental data \footnote{In fact, the parameters of the MGI model are determined by observed charmonium mass spectra, its confinement and static corrections arising from sea quark-antiquark pairs in the QCD vacuum.
 Crucially, this model does not explicitly include dynamical quark-pair creation or decay amplitudes.
-On the other hand, the QPC model describes the dynamical process of light quark-antiquark pair creation during two body strong decay.
+On the other hand, the QPC model describes the dynamical process of light quark-antiquark pair creation during two-body strong decay.
 The quark-pair creation parameter $\gamma$ is determined by fitting experimental partial decay widths of charmonium states, and is independent of the screened potential’s spectroscopic inputs.
-Two models address separate observables (masses vs. decay widths) and their parameters are derived from entirely independent datasets.} The state $\chi_{1,-m}^{34}$ is a spin-triplet configuration, while $\phi_0^{34}$ and $\omega_0^{34}$ represent the SU(3) flavor and color singlets, respectively.
-The term $\mathcal{Y}_{l m}(p)=|p|^l Y_{l m}(p)$ is the solid harmonic function.
+Two models address separate observables (masses vs. decay widths) and their parameters are derived from entirely independent datasets.}